awsdocs/aws-cloud-map-developer-guide/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+## AWS Cloud Map Developer Guide

+The open source version of the AWS Cloud Map Developer Guide.

-## License
+## License Summary

-This library is licensed under the MIT-0 License.
+The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
 See the LICENSE file.

+The sample code within this documentation is made available under the MIT-0 license.
+See the LICENSE-SAMPLECODE file.